Jack Straw Artist Residency Programs

 Artist Support & New Media Gallery FAQs

-The projects selected for the 2021-2022 year of the Jack Straw New Media Gallery will be scheduled to show no earlier than fall of 2021, so we are hopeful that we’ll be able to present them as planned.
+Currently our New Media Gallery exhibits are open to the public, but viewable by appointment only.
+Opening receptions and artist talks are being held in person.
+The projects selected for the 2024-2025 year of the Jack Straw New Media Gallery will be scheduled to show no earlier than fall of 2024, so we are hopeful that we’ll be able to present them as planned.
 However, given the level of uncertainty due to the coronavirus pandemic, it is possible there may be unexpected changes in the schedule or details of this program.
-It is still our intention to host physical installations in our gallery, open to visitors, but we will need to adjust to whatever circumstances arise.
-For our installations scheduled during the coronavirus pandemic, this has so far included online-only projects, and a planned installation that will be available to visit by appointment.

 Is the Artist Support Program mainly for musicians?